ballerburg9005/docker-arm64-xonotic-server-git/README.md

 ### Docker aarch64 (arm64, armhf) Xonotic Server

-**USING: xonotic-git**

-*Now 0.8.5-ready, updated 2023*

 If you want to just download and run the server, pull it from hub.docker.io:

 ```
-docker pull ballerburg9005/xonotic-server-arm64
+docker pull ballerburg9005/xonotic-server-arm64:v0.8.2
 ```

+Note that I used the :v0.8.2 tag here, because newer versions have awful performance (see "Selecting Xonotic Version").

-Please note that Xonotic dedicated server eats 10x more CPU than e.g. Quake 3 server, so a Raspberry Pi 2 can only handle about 4 players at most.
+The 0.8.2 version eats 10x more CPU than e.g. Quake 3 server, so a Raspberry Pi 2 can only handle about 4 players at most.
+The latest Git had CPU spikes and was unplayable on my Cortex-A53.

 It is better to use a good VPS for $3/month.
 1 Vcore can mean anything, but usually it equals about 16 players.
 Beware though that many VPS providers stutter and suck randomly due to crappy load balancing (= unusable for Xonotic), from day to day or at certain hours, however http://OVH.com does not.

 The following instructions assume that you are cross-compiling on your PC for some ARM box.